v-viksur/architecture-center/docs/microservices/tactical-ddd.md

     - Each service has a single responsibility.
     - There are no chatty calls between services.
 If splitting functionality into two services causes them to be overly chatty, it may be a symptom that these functions belong in the same service.
     - Each service is small enough that it can be built by a small team working independently.
-A team for a single service should probably not be more than a dozen people (the "two-pizza rule").
     - You haven't created inter-dependencies that will require services to be deployed in lock-step.
 It should always be possible to deploy a service without redeploying any other services.
     - Services are not tightly coupled, and can evolve independently.
     - Your service boundaries will not create problems with data consistency or integrity.
 Microservices maintain their own data stores, and sometimes it's important to maintain data consistency by putting functionality into a single microservice.
 That said, consider whether you really need strong consistency.
 There are strategies for addressing eventual consistency in a distributed system, and the benefits of decomposing services often outweigh the costs of eventual consistency.